For information, call:

 Any adult who enjoys continuing to learn may take classes.
 Our students are mostly retired since our classes are taught during the daytime hours.

-We post on the website the class schedule for the fall semester in early August and for the spring semester in early December.
+We post on the website the class schedule for the fall semester in July and for the spring semester in December.
 Usually the catalog of all courses is available on the website at about the same time.
 The printed catalog is mailed to those on our catalog mailing list about then as well.

-We mail our printed catalog two times a year, about four to six weeks before a semester begins.
+We mail our printed catalog two times a year, about three to five weeks before a semester begins.
 To get on our mailing list, send your name, street address, city, state, and zip code to info@aikenlearning.org or fill out our online sign-up form.
 You may also download a copy of the catalog by clicking here.

 There is a membership fee of $35 per semester.
 You must be a member to register for classes.
 There is an additional fee for each course that ranges from $5 to $28 based on the type of course and the number of times the class meets.
 You may review the additional fee in the list of courses.